john-cd/rust_howto/src/categories/science_robotics/useful_robotics_tools_and_libs.md

 [![zenoh-lib.rs][c-zenoh-lib.rs-badge]][c-zenoh-lib.rs]

 [Zenoh][c-zenoh-website]{{hi:zenoh}}⮳ is a zero-overhead Pub/Sub/Query protocol.
 Zenoh (pronounced as /zeno/) unifies data in motion, data at rest and computations.
 It blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining time and space efficiency.

+Zenoh is a great tool for data storage, query, and computations over geographically distributed systems.

+Zenoh deals with keys/values where each key is a path and is associated to a value.
+A key looks like just a Unix file system path, such as `myhome/kitchen/temperature`.
+The value can be defined with different encodings (string, JSON, raw bytes buffer…).

 ```rust,editable
 {{#include ../../../crates/ex/categories/stuv/tests/science_robotics/zenoh.rs:example}}